Skip to main content

 Stress and Inflammatory Modulation

-Chronic stress elevates cortisol, a hormone that can induce a state of and catabolism, or tissue breakdown.
+Chronic stress elevates cortisol, a hormone that can induce a state of systemic inflammation and catabolism, or tissue breakdown.
 This physiological state creates static that can interfere with delicate hormonal signals.
 Practices that manage stress, such as mindfulness, controlled breathing, or regular physical activity, lower cortisol and reduce this background inflammation.

 This quiets the system, allowing the precise messages of peptides to be heard and acted upon without interference.
 A body in a state of chronic stress is a body that is physiologically resistant to positive change.